jomurgel/intro-to-dev/reactjs/what-is-react/README.md

 Both examples above are equivalent once passed through a [preprocessor](https://babeljs.io/), and have their own pros and cons.

-Before the recent introducton of [React Hooks](https://reactjs.org/docs/hooks-intro.html) the only way to utilize state within a component was by using a Class component.
+Before the recent introduction of [React Hooks](https://reactjs.org/docs/hooks-intro.html) the only way to utilize state within a component was by using a Class component.
 However, hooks now allow us to take advantage of most of the React [Lifecycle](https://www.w3schools.com/react/react_lifecycle.asp) within a Functional component.
 We'll talk about this in later lessons [TBD]().

-You can read about convering a [function to a class](https://reactjs.org/docs/state-and-lifecycle.html#converting-a-function-to-a-class) or [class to a function](https://www.digitalocean.com/community/tutorials/react-converting-to-a-hook) with these links.
+You can read about converting a [function to a class](https://reactjs.org/docs/state-and-lifecycle.html#converting-a-function-to-a-class) or [class to a function](https://www.digitalocean.com/community/tutorials/react-converting-to-a-hook) with these links.

 ## *this*
 Since we'll be starting off with Class or Stateful components you might wonder what *`this`* is.
-It is a keyword which references some JavaScript elemment.
-In this case *`this`* refers to the comonent we're inside.
+It is a keyword which references some JavaScript element.
+In this case *`this`* refers to the component we're inside.
 For example, our component named `classComponent` above is what *`this`* refers to in the context of React.

 Learn more about *`this`* [here](https://medium.com/byte-sized-react/what-is-this-in-react-25c62c31480).